 Nocturnal geckos have vertical pupils, whereas diurnal geckos have round pupils.

 12. Light can pass through their ear canals.

 If you flashlight through one of the gecko’s ears, the light will continue out through the other ear.

 13. Geckos shed their skin very frequently.

-Some species shed their skin as frequently as every two weeks.
+Some species shed their skin as frequently as every 2 weeks.

-Geckos can replace all 100 teeth in a period of three to four months.
+Geckos can replace all 100 teeth in a period of 3 to 4 months.

 15. They make noise for a few different reasons.

 Even though geckos primarily make noise to defend their territory, they also click to attract a mate.

 16. The gestation period can be VERY long.